The USC Voice Center Experience

 Length of fellowship

 A 12-month fellowship will be offered to applicants who have successfully completed an otolaryngology residency and passed all 3 stages of the USMLE.

 Please visit keckmedicine.org/uscvoicecenter for more information about our division.

 Applications will be administered through the ALA using the NRMP match.

-The application cycle for the 2018 Match will open in February 2017.
+The application cycle opens annually in September.
 More information can be found at:

-Applications, comprised of a letter of intent, CV and 2 letters of recommendation, can be submitted starting September of each year.
+Applications, comprised of a letter of intent, a CV and 2-3 letters of recommendation, can be submitted starting September of each year.
 On-site interviews will be held from January through April.

-Please send inquiries and applications to Lindsay Reder, MD at Lindsay.Reder@med.usc.edu.
+Please send inquiries and applications to Michael Johns, MD at Michael.Johns@med.usc.edu.